ujale/TAS/module5B/README.md

 # Lesson 8: Running your first application on System or Server
 The above steps show how to run apps from the system.
 To run from server the following changes is done:
+1. Download the calculator app from https://apkpure.com/calculator/com.google.android.calculator/downloading
-1. A server is created at the folder location where the downloaded app is by opening a terminal in that folder location and using the command <python -m http.server <port of choice>> eg python -m http.server 9009 https://monosnap.com/file/OU8G2xZzhaRxJ9PrmjkO4CpNvrLoUt
+2. A server is created at the folder location where the downloaded app is by opening a terminal in that folder location and using the command <python -m http.server <port of choice>> eg python -m http.server 9009 https://monosnap.com/file/OU8G2xZzhaRxJ9PrmjkO4CpNvrLoUt
+Note: You can confirm the server has started by typing http://127.0.0.1:9009/ in a browser and this will display the contents of the directory.
+Look for the calculator in the directory and copy the path which you should paste as the app value https://prnt.sc/GjoiSy5eAXBf
+N.B: 127.0.0.1 is the same as local host
-2. Ensure appium server is runner
+3. Ensure appium server is runner
-3. Uninstall the app if its installed so as to allow you reinstall it using the server option.
+4. Uninstall the app if its installed so as to allow you reinstall it using the server option.
-4. You can confirm the server is correct by typing it directly in a browser https://monosnap.com/file/bC42YNTJcmWZUhlbZAuf6V0XkeKhad
+5. You can confirm the server is correct by typing it directly in a browser https://monosnap.com/file/bC42YNTJcmWZUhlbZAuf6V0XkeKhad

 # Lesson 9: Getting android app variables
 ADB = Android debug bridge is a programming tool used to debug android-based devices.